Federal Parliament of Nepal: House of Representatives

 The House of Representatives (प्रतिनिधि सभा) has 275 members.
 165 members are elected from single-member constituencies by first-past-the-post voting and 110 elected through proportional electoral system where voters vote for political parties, considering the whole country as a single election constituency.
-The members of the house hold their seats for five years or until the body is dissolved by the President on the advice of the council of ministers.
+The members of the house hold their seats for five years or until the house is dissolved by the President on the advice of the council of ministers.